 So few passengers could explain why I had an excellent loading position.
 After that fun announcement, we started the boarding process.

 Here we go!

-Because so few people and because I packed light, I slid my bag under the center seat instead of using the overhead bins.
+Because there were so few people and packed light, I slid my bag under the center seat instead of using the overhead bins.
 It made things easier when we landed.

 While on the flight, there was only one service with limited offerings.
-They offered water, coffee, or sodas, and for a snack, a bag of pretzels.
+They offered water, coffee, or soda to drink and then a bag of pretzels for a snack.
 They did not sell any adult beverages on the flight.
 None of this was a big deal.

 Southwest also offers free texting for phones with iMessaging and WhatsApp.
-I was able to keep Ben in the loop of what was going on.
+I could keep Ben in the loop of what was going on.
 It is a nice touch.